The Butler Institute of American Art

-In addition to its main location in Youngstown, the Butler also operates a satellite facililty in nearby Trumbull and Columbiana Counties.
+In addition to its main location in Youngstown, the Butler also operates a satellite facililty in nearby Trumbull County.

 The Butler Trumbull Branch, which is located at 9350 East Market Street in Howland, Ohio (330.609.9900), includes exhibitions of contemporary master painters and sculptors and also focuses on notable international artists whose works have influenced America.